Paramount Fine Foods Centre: Hockey

 Along with being the home of Mississauga's OHL teams since its opening, it has hosted several hockey events.
 In the year 2000 the Hershey Centre hosted the OHL All-Star Classic as well as the IIHF Women's World Hockey Championship.
 The OHL Championship Series for the J. Ross Robertson Cup has been held at the facility in 2004, 2011 and 2017.
 In May 2011 the Mississauga St. Michael's Majors hosted the 2011 Memorial Cup.
 The Saint John Sea Dogs defeated Mississauga in the Final 3–1.

 Basketball

 The National Basketball League of Canada announced that the Oshawa Power would relocate to Mississauga and play as the Mississauga Power at the Hershey Centre starting in the 2013–14 season.

 The Toronto Raptors announced that beginning in the 2015–16 season, they would have a team in the NBA Development League in Mississauga and play as the Raptors 905 at the Hershey Centre.
-The 905 displaced the Power and the NBLC team ceased operations.
+The Toronto Raptors organization acquired the Power.
+The team departed from the NBLC to join the NBA D-League as the Raptors 905.
 In 2017 and 2018 the Raptors 905 hosted both the NBA G League Showcase as well as the G League Finals at the arena.